alexpreynolds/cull-exemplars/README.md

 ### Input

-We start with `data/intervals.txt.gz`, which contains ~4.5M intervals.
+We start with `data/intervals.txt.gz`, which contains ~4.5M intervals within `hg19` space.

 Each interval is a 200nt "bin" with a priority score in the fifth column (other columns are allowed and are ignored during processing).

+Not all of `hg19` is covered.
 All starting bins have a positive, non-zero score.
-We take advantage of this property to fill in gaps with "placeholder" or "sentinel" bins, each with a zero score.
+We take advantage of this property to fill in gaps in `hg19` space with "placeholder" or "sentinel" bins, each with a zero score.
 This property will be exploited to know when the priority queue method is "exhausted", i.e., when there are no more valid bins to filter.

 ### Output